Q: I’m interested in sponsoring, where do I learn more?

 Q: I’m a nursing mother, do you have a private area for me?

-A: Yes, we have a private mother's room with a mini-fridge.
-You are allowed to store anything you need within this room and no reservation is required, you can simply use it when you need.
-If you need help finding it, please ask someone at the MnSEIA desk.
+A: Yes, we have a private parent's room with a mini-fridge.
+You are allowed to store anything you need within this room and no reservation is required, you can simply use the space when you need.
+If you need help finding it, please visit the MnSEIA desk.

 Q: Is there a coat room or locked room for my valuables?